 Don't forget to check in (and publish, if appliable) your CSS file, then go to the browser and test it.

 Use the imaging tool of your preference, such as Photoshop or Fireworks, to create an image for every button you will be needing for your particular case.
 You cann also get the buttons from a reliable, trusted source.
 Make sure that all of your buttons are of the same exact size and shape so it looks better.
-Once you have created or acquired the
+Once you have created or acquired the images, upload them to the SharePoint library of your choice.

 For our example, we're going to pretend that our image is contactus.png.